 It was created by David Heinemeier Hasson popularly known as DHH.
 It is one of the most influential and popular tools for building web applications.
-It offers many standard features and functionality built-in, which makes it a suitable option for your MVP prototyping and development.
-It is used by some of your favorite sites like Airbnb, Github, Shopify, etc.
+It is used by some of the favourite sites like Airbnb, Github, Shopify, etc.

 Here, are pros/ benefits of using Rails:

 The installation process will depend on your operating system.
 You will go through installing Ruby on Windows, Mac, and Linux.

 The easiest way to install Ruby on your Windows computer is through Ruby Installer which you can download at https://rubyinstaller.org/.

 All you have to do is run the downloaded installer.

 Step 1) Double-click on downloaded installer 'rubyinstaller-2.4.1-2-x64.exe'.

 Step 2) Select the 'I accept the license' radio button and click the 'Next' button.
 This should bring you to the next Figure below: